Website : www.bjac.org.cn

 - The BAC/BIAC is financially independent and not subject to governmental interference.

 - Foreign lawyers are allowed to represent cases without any restriction of numbers.

 - The BAC/BIAC Arbitral Awards are final and binding, and are enforceable under the 1958 New York Convention.

 - Strict confidentiality of the arbitration process is ensured for a just and fair result and award.

 - The BAC/BIAC’s arbitration fees are comparatively lower than other international arbitration institutions.

-- Fourteen hearing rooms equipped with technical assistance and simultaneous translations.
+- Twelve hearing rooms equipped with technical assistance and simultaneous translations.

 - Three conference rooms for up to 200 people.

 - Online Case Management System and Date & Notification App.